siiiick/studios.silly.graphics/README.md

-simple archive of design agencies
+An international directory of graphic design studios/agencies/consultancies/firms.